Ali Kaveh

 Ali Kaveh (born 1946 in Amol) is an Iranian photojournalist.

-He started his professional career when he was 15, and covered many international major events during his life.
-1973 International Wrestling Championship in Tehran was the first International sport event covered by him.
+He started his professional career when he was 15, and covered many international major events.
+1973 International Wrestling Championship in Tehran was the first International sports event covered by him.
 Ali Kaveh has also attended 1974 Asian Games in Tehran, 1976 Olympic Games in Montreal, 1990 Asian Games in Beijing, EURO 1992 in Sweden, Atlanta 1996 Olympic Games and FIFA World Cup France 1998.

-He is famous in Iran because he took the picture of Ayatollah Khomeini, which printed on Iranian 10,000 rials note.
+He is famous in Iran because he took the picture of Ayatollah Khomeini, which was printed on Iranian 10,000 rials note.